 The Fund is responsible for administering the Low-Income Housing Tax Credit Program, which generates low-income residential rental units by encouraging private investment through federal tax credits.
-Since its inception, this program has produced more than 14,700 affordable rental units.
+Since its inception, this program has produced more than 17,200 affordable rental units in West Virginia.

-If you are interested in receiving updates on the Fund’s Low-Income Housing Tax Credit Program by being added to the mailing list, please click here.
+If you are interested in receiving updates on the Fund’s Low-Income Housing Tax Credit Program, join the mailing list.

-As referred to in the Favorable Financing scoring criterion of the 2017 and 2018 Allocation Plan, the “maximum favorable financing rate” is less than or equal to 6% fixed.
+The 2023 “maximum favorable financing rate” as referenced in the Favorable Financing scoring criterion of the Plan is less than or equal to 6% fixed.